ayush9009/zoom-meeting-app/README.md

 The Zoom Clone also features a built-in chat functionality, which lets you stay in touch with your friends and colleagues during meetings.
 Additionally, there is a list that displays all the past meetings that you have attended, along with their date and time.
-You can also use the edit button to cancel any upcoming meetings that you can't attend.
+You can also use the edit button to cancel any upcoming meetings that you can't attend

 This application also provides a unique functionality to track whether you have attended a particular meeting or missed it, making it easy for you to stay on top of your schedule.